Rishabh-Garg45/DAL/README.md

 IIT Madras | July - December 2024

 Welcome to the repository for Data Analytics Laboratory (DA5401), part of the curriculum at IIT Madras.
-This repository contains solutions to the assignments and challenges undertaken as part of this course.
+This repository contains solutions to the assignments and Ml challenge undertaken as part of this course.

 Contents

-Assignments: Each assignment is organized into its own folder, containing the problem statements, solutions, and necessary documentation.
+Assignments: Each assignment is organized into its own folder, containing the solutions for each of the assignments.

 Term-End ML Challenge: Includes the solution and analysis for the final machine learning challenge, a multi-label classification problem using ICD-10 codes.